Confronting Grand Challenges in Environmental Fluid Mechanics: Urban Flows

-Urban flow studies have traditionally employed carefully scaled experiments in atmospheric boundary layer (ABL) wind tunnels.
-These wind tunnel tests routinely inform building design, even though it is recognized that there is a lack of full-scale validation data~\cite{baker2007}.
+Urban flow studies have traditionally employed carefully scaled laboratory experiments in atmospheric boundary layer (ABL) wind tunnels.
+These wind tunnel tests are routinely used to inform building design and validate computational fluid dynamics (CFD) simulations, even though it is recognized that there is a lack of validation with full-scale field measurement data~\cite{baker2007}.
 Several studies comparing wind tunnel and field experiments have identified non-negligible differences between measured quantities of interest, including the wind speed and direction, the concentration of pollutants, and the wind pressure on building fa\c{c}ades~\cite{klein2007,schatzmann2011,asghari2016}.
 The inherent variability in the real ABL has been cited as an important reason for these discrepancies: the boundary conditions of a field experiment cannot be controlled, and larger-scale variability in the ABL prohibits the acquisition of time-series representative of the quasi steady-state flow conditions in the wind tunnel.
 When modeling flow in buildings, additional uncertainties arise due to continuous changes in operating conditions, such as occupancy and the corresponding heat loads that determine buoyancy-driven flows.